terrorizer1980/seraph-id-smart-contracts/recovery-mechanism.md

  3  |  byte[]    | the signed message |
  4  |  byte[][] | signatures for updating

-To set the recovery successfullt, there should at least threshold number of signatures of the members in the `current` recovery list on the message.
+To set the recovery successfully, there should at least threshold number of signatures of the members in the `current` recovery list on the message.
 And the order of the signature is specified by the second parameter.

 #### Add a public key by recovery